 From time to time, when economic conditions warrant and given market conditions, we distribute other brand name prescription and non-prescription diagnostics products, as well as several lines of ostomy, wound care and post-surgery medical products, although these healthcare channels have also undergone two major market changes and disruptions since July 2013 and we have determined that we will maintain our contacts but will refrain from competing.
-Our main product was the Genstrip 50 and currently the GenUltimate! both of improved performance and a rebranding and redevelopment of the original Shasta Technologies Genstrip.
+Our main product was the Genstrip 50 and currently the GenUltimate! both of improved performance and design improvements and a rebranding and redevelopment of the original Shasta Technologies Genstrip.
 Both of these glucose test strips are of our manufacture.
-We maintain FDA registered contract manufacturers in Pennsylvania and Korea.
+We maintain FDA registered contract manufacturers in Pennsylvania and South Korea.
 The original GenStrip was cleared for market by the FDA on November 30, 2012.
 By virtue of our written agreements with Shasta in 2011, we were granted an irrevocable license to prosecute their 510k application with the U.S. FDA, and we succeeded.
 We introduced the original Genstrip in March 2013.
 We then acquired Genstrip from Shasta Technologies LLC on March 20, 2014 and in late June 2014 we made the first branding changes.
 We began work on the GenUltimate! product in July 2015 and introduced this improved test strip (vs. our GenStrip) in April 2016.
 The original Shasta Genstrip and our Genstrip 50 have been discontinued.

 Shasta Technologies LLC, the original specifications provider of GenStrip, had an extremely difficult relationship with the US FDA and was the subject of a detailed and damning FDA Warning Letter on April 8, 2014, and when they refused to respond to this Warning Letter, the FDA then broadcast a worldwide Safety Notice on April 29, 2014, effectively ending Shasta's ability to be a product design specifier and manufacturer, due to a total lack of regulatory adherence in the highly regulated medical device industry.
-It is confusing to consider what Shasta could possibly been thinking.
+It is confusing to consider what Shasta could have possibly been thinking.
 The company's acquisition of Genstrip (now GenUltimate!) was fortuitous in its timing given the finality and outcome of Shasta Technologies' troubles with the FDA.

-The worldwide market for at-home blood glucose testing is an estimated \$12.5 billion.
-GenUltimate! competes directly with one of the largest worldwide platform manufacturers the venerable Johnson & Johnson (Lifescan Inc.).
-GenUltimate! were developed for use on their OneTouch Ultra legacy system for at-home blood glucose testing, a system currently used daily by over 3 million diabetes afflicted Americans.
+The worldwide market for at-home blood glucose testing is an estimated \$13.0 billion, inclusive of the 2013 and 2016 changes to the Federal Medicare programs which gutted almost one-third of the U.S. market.
+The current GenUltimate! competes directly with one of the largest worldwide platform manufacturers the venerable Johnson & Johnson (Lifescan Inc.).
+GenUltimate! (and the earlier GenStrip 50) were developed for use with the OneTouch Ultra legacy system for at-home blood glucose testing, a system currently used daily by over 3 million diabetes afflicted Americans and 5.8 million diabetics world-wide.
 GenUltimate! competes in the overall at-home testing market by offering an economical solution to former users of the legacy platform provider's product.
 The company's GenUltimate! product, designed to meet new European Union standards is a much improved version.
 Our business model is unique to this market channel as our major business focus is directed toward diabetics who have attempted a change of their glucose monitoring platforms (systems) or those currently using the J&J legacy products but are dealing with escalating prices and lower insurance reimbursements.
 At the time of the introduction of GenStrip in March 2013, J&J controlled just under 30% of this market and 100% of its own Lifescan, Inc. OneTouch Ultra market.